posva/posva.github.com/_posts/2013-07-11-new-url-posvanet.md

 ---
 {% include JB/setup %}

-For some reason I wanted to have my own URL, it's nice to have [http://posva.github.io](http://posva.github.io) as URL but having a `.com`, `net`, `.org` is even better!
+For some reason I wanted to have my own URL, it's nice to have [http://posva.github.io](http://posva.github.io) as URL but having a `.com`, `.net`, `.org` is even better!

 I searched for some Domain sellers with nice prices and found this one: [Namecheap](http://namecheap.com).
-I found the prices to be good enough to be worth so I searcher some coupons codes (Because I saw an Coupon Code option while I was purchasing) and got around 1$ reduction.
-It costed around 8-9€.
+I found the prices to be good enough to be worth so I searched some coupons codes (Because I saw a Coupon Code option while I was purchasing) and got around 1$ reduction.
+It costed around 8€.

-Then I needed to go trought 2 easy steps of configuration:
+Then I needed to go through 2 easy steps of configuration:

 - Add a `CNAME` file to my blog repo (the one I push to github, [this one](https://github.com/posva/posva.github.com) with my new URL, in this case `posva.net`.
-It must be added without the `http://` and you must be sure that your URL doesn't start by `www`, otherwhise the `www` must be added to:
+It must be added without the `http://` and you must be sure that your URL doesn't start by `www`, otherwhise the `www` must be added too:

 {% highlight csh %}
 echo "posva.net" > CNAME